The Deloitte Financial Reporting Brief

 About Deloitte

-These materials and the information contained herein are provided by Deloitte & Touche and are intended to provide general information on a particular subject or subjects and are not an exhaustive treatment of such subject(s).
-Accordingly, the information in these materials is not intended to constitute accounting, tax, legal, investment, consulting or other professional advice or services.
-The information is not intended to be relied upon as the sole basis for any decision which may affect you or your business.
-Before making any decision or taking any action that might affect your personal finances or business, you should consult a qualified professional adviser.
-These materials and the information contained therein are provided as is, and Deloitte & Touche makes no express or implied representations or warranties regarding these materials or the information contained therein.
-Without limiting the foregoing, Deloitte & Touche does not warrant that the materials or information contained therein will be error-free or will meet any particular criteria of performance or quality.
-Deloitte & Touche expressly disclaims all implied warranties, including, without limitation, warranties of merchantability, title, fitness for a particular purpose, non-infringement, compatibility, security and accuracy.
-Your use of these materials and information contained therein is at your own risk, and you assume full responsibility and risk of loss resulting from the use thereof.
-Deloitte & Touche will not be liable for any special, indirect, incidental, consequential or punitive damages or any other damages whatsoever, whether in an action of contract, statute, tort (including, without limitation, negligence) or otherwise, relating to the use of these materials or the information contained therein.
+This material and the information contained herein is provided "as is," and Deloitte & Touche, Ireland makes no express or implied representations or warranties regarding this material or the information.
+Without limiting the foregoing, Deloitte & Touche, Ireland does not warrant that the document or information will be error-free or will meet any particular criteria of performance or quality.
+Deloitte & Touche, Ireland expressly disclaims all implied warranties, including, without limitation, warranties of merchantability, title, fitness for a particular purpose, noninfringement, compatibility, security, and accuracy.
+Your use of this material and information is at your own risk.
+You assume full responsibility and risk of loss resulting from the use of this material or information.
+None of Deloitte Touche Tohmatsu Limited, or any of its national practices or affiliates, or any partners, principals, stockholders, or employees of any thereof, will be liable for any special, indirect, incidental, consequential, or punitive damages or any other damages whatsoever, whether in an action of contract, statute, tort (including, without limitation, negligence), or otherwise, relating to the use of this material or information.

 If any of the foregoing is not fully enforceable for any reason, the remainder shall nonetheless continue to apply.